groxaxo/LTX-2-OPTIMIZED/README.md

 * Web UI: Created for the community to make this powerful model accessible.

 Original Model:
-* (you can find links to all model files and loras bellow)
+* (you can find links to all model files and loras below)

 ## LTX-2